nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ### Build

 Use `west build -h` to see help information for west build command.
-Compared to zephyr's west build, our west build command provides two additional options for mcux examples:
+Compared to zephyr's west build, our west build command provides following additional options for mcux examples:

 - --toolchain: specify the toolchain for this build, default armgcc.
 - --config: value for CMAKE_BUILD_TYPE, default debug.
+- --show-configs: show all supported build configurations for the project.

 Here are some typical usage for generating a SDK example is: